ropensci/spatsoc/README.md

 ### Man
 * Description...
 * check about which are exported
+* in vignette descripe how to run within a data.table to update columns etc

 ### Decisions
 * decide if we want to (**as a standard**) allow users to provide column names, or force them to provide things as required.
 OR add a prep step.